 How does it work?

-There are two ways you can combine subjects through the Joint Honours scheme:
+There are two ways to combine the subjects in your degree: